Skip to content

 2. Each key has a unique frequency — natural multiplexing.
 A single pickup electrode near a group of rails could detect multiple keys simultaneously via frequency analysis.

-3. The PSoC1’s analog blocks are built for this — the CY8C29466’s programmable analog blocks can implement bandpass filters and envelope detectors in hardware.
+3. The PSoC1’s analog blocks are built for this — the CY8C29466’s programmable analog blocks can implement bandpass filters and envelope detectors in hardware, reconfigurable at runtime to multiplex across all keys (see Analog Block Architecture).
 Its 14-bit ADC provides sufficient dynamic range to resolve the small coupling changes.

 4. No custom sensor PCB required — a pickup wire or thin PCB trace routed near the existing contact rail is the only new hardware.
 Compare this to Approach A’s 151-pad sensor strip.